 This commodity has something called Value.

-So the question that comes up is: what is Value?
+So, the question that comes up is: what is Value?
 How is Value determined?

 Ok, so I'll begin with a quote that made me understand Value once and for all.

 But I'll start with the quote and then we are gonna describe Value, not the contrary.